Megafire: Historic megafires

 Megafires have affected multiple regions around the world, including Amazonia, California, Australia, Siberia, Greenland, Mediterranean Basin and the Congo Basin.
 They occur on all 6 continents that are permanently inhabited, including areas near the Arctic Circle.

 In November 2018, the Camp Fire, a megafire in California, killed 85 people and ravaged 60000 ha.

 By early 2019, in the Mediterranean Basin, the countries affected by such fires included Spain, Portugal, Turkey, and Greece.

 At the end of 2019, Brazil, Congo, Russia, and the United States had suffered from megafires on a scale described as "unprecedented".

 In Australia, during the 2019–20's bushfire season, numerous megafires erupted.
 In all, an estimated 24.3 million hectares (243,000 square kilometres) burned, with one consuming 1500000 acre.

 The August Complex Fire in Northern California surpassed one million acres during the 2020 California wildfire season.

 In July 2021, the Bootleg Fire in Oregon overran chemical retardant firebreaks set by firefighters.
 It was so large and hot that it changed the local weather.

 In February 2024, the Smokehouse Creek Fire in Texas and Oklahoma burned over a million acres within three days.

+On 28 June 2025, Scotland experienced the Dava wildfire.
+The fire lasted for four days and burned around 11,827 hectares.
+Scientists later designated it as the first megafire in Scotland and the UK.